serialseb/serialseb.github.com/speaker/index.md

 ### Past talks

-Those talks have not been presented in a while, were a one-off or are just here because they are good funny bits.
+Those talks have not been presented in a while, were a one-off or are just here because they are funny.
- If you want one of these talks for your user-group or conference, please contact me and we can discuss bringing it back.
+ If you want one of these talks for your user-group or conference, please contact us and we can discuss bringing it back.

  - [When agile goes bad][agile-goes-bad]